-Ms. WANG Miaojun ("Ms. Wang"), aged 37, was appointed to the Board in February 2014.
+Ms. WANG Miaojun ("Ms. Wang"), aged 38, was appointed to the Board in February 2014 as an independent non-executive Director, and the Chairperson of the nomination committee, and a member of the audit committee and remuneration committee of the Board.
 Ms. Wang holds a bachelor degree in Electronics and Information Engineering from Shenzhen University.
 Ms. Wang has over 10 years of experience in IT and media industry.
 Ms. Wang is currently a general manager of the online media department and a director in an online media company.
 Ms. Wang had extensive experience in operation and management and had held management roles in electronics, IT and media companies and had an established network of relationship within IT industry in the PRC.

-Ms. WANG Yujie ("Yujie"), aged 33, was appointed to the Board in July 2016 and was graduated from 首都經濟貿易大學華僑學院 (Overseas Chinese College, Capital University of Economics and Business), formerly known as 燕京華僑大學 (Yanjing Overseas Chinese University) with a bachelor's degree in Foreign Trade English from the Department of Foreign Languages in July 2008.
+Ms. WANG Yujie ("Yujie"), aged 34, was appointed to the Board in July 2016 as an independent non-executive Director, and a member of the nomination committee, audit committee and remuneration committee of the Board.
+She was graduated from 首都經濟貿易大學華僑學院 (Overseas Chinese College, Capital University of Economics and Business), formerly known as 燕京華僑大學 (Yanjing Overseas Chinese University) with a bachelor's degree in Foreign Trade English from the Department of Foreign Languages in July 2008.
 Yujie has years of experience working in bidding maintenance department of a Chinese search engine company.